 Mile 94.4 to mile 109.5 Warner Springs (15.1 mile, 24 km, 7 hours)

 Last night was windy but warm again.
-I’ve been cowboy camping the last night, basically thrown down a ground sheet and sleeping on it out in the open.
+I’ve been cowboy camping the last few nights, basically throwing down a ground sheet and sleeping on it out in the open.
 It was a great sunset perched up high on a little spur line running off the trail.
 My spot was shared by several others.

 The trail was easy and made for a fast pace.
 For the first morning my legs were not stiff and the main muscles are getting accustomed to walking for 10-12 hours a day with a pack on.

 From here it was a long descent down.
-One of the frustrating (and good things) about this trail is that is follows a real easy grade, so it seems to take the twice the distance and time as what I’m use to at home.
+One of the frustrating about this trail is that it follows a really easy and contoured grade, so it seems to take twice the time and distance to get anywhere.
+Much longer than what I’m use to at home.
 At home and in New Zealand we use a lot of ridge lines.
-Walking the PCT I’m seeing the trail close by on the other side of a gully with a couple of good ridge lines that could connect but the PCT stays true to the contour taking maybe a mile or 2 to get the same spot – something I’ll have to get used to.
+Walking the PCT I’m seeing the trail close by on the other side of a gully with a couple of good ridge lines that could connect but the PCT stays true to the contour adding maybe a mile or 2 to get the same spot – something I’ll have to get used to.
+It’s great for steady climbs uphill but damn frustrating on the descents.

 At the bottom of the hill Barrel Springs was reached with the first piece of big shade under some old oaks.

 From here I struggled a bit.
 As I’ve said my shoes are too small with my big toes hitting the front of the toe box which is forcing me to change my stride, which has then caused blisters on both heals now.
 Painful stuff and all I could really do was continue to shuffle towards Warner Springs.
-I had a tip off that a mobile outfitter was parked at Warner Springs for a couple of weeks.
-Only one thing on my mind – opportunity for new shoes.
+I had a tip off that a mobile outfitter was parked at Warner Springs for a couple of weeks and there was an opportunity waiting to purchase new shoes.
 And a resupply.

-This was a shame as for the first time the scenery started to change, moving into open grassy savanna and the into shady oak forest along a river, but with my mind focused on foot pain management i didn’t really appreciate the change in view and new sights.
+It was a shame my mind was so focused on foot pain as for the first time the scenery started to change, moving into open grassy savanna and the into shady oak forest along a river, but i didn’t really appreciate the changing and new sights.

 In the middle of one grassland was a rocky outcrop, Eagle Rock, so named after the fact that the formation looks like an Eagle with wings spread.
 I reckon more of a dragon than an Eagle.
 What do you reckon?

-Warner’s Springs is a tiny settlement and the community have adapted their community centre to host hikers during the season.
+Warner’s Springs is a tiny settlement and the community have adapted their community hall to host hikers during the summer season.
 Another awesome effort by volunteers.
-Here I was able to wash my salt encrusted smelly clothes, have a bucket shower, charge electronics and resupply.
+Here I was able to wash my salt encrusted, smelly clothes, have a bucket shower, charge electronics and resupply.

 And the outfitter was there.
-Once scrubbed up to remove the grim I grabbed my self a new pair of shoes and on first fitting they felt great.
-A much wider foot box so toes can spread, zero drop to promote a more natural gait and a size bigger.
+Once scrubbed up to remove the grim I grabbed myself a new pair of shoes and on first fitting they felt great.
+A size up and a much wider foot box so toes can spread naturally, the zero drop promotes a more natural gait.
 Size 11’s!
 Wow.
-Never thought I’d be wear 11’s.
+Never thought I’d be wearing 11’s.

-Also across the road the local school is having a fun raising so it was hamburgers, fat chips and salad for dinner.
+Across the road the local school is having a fund-raising event selling hamburgers, fat chips and salad for dinner.
+An opportunity too good to pass up.

 Another long one, sorry about that.